These are the professionals, services, and products that I engage as I work on my books.

 Mailer Lite – All accounts get access to their full feature list.
 You only pay based on your subscriber numbers.
 (Use this link to sign up and get $20 credit)

 Book Funnel – For sending out eBooks to your readers.
 They handle getting them the right format, and they handle support requests!
+They have recently added services to support book giveaways and direct sales of digital books from your website.

 Twitter – Don’t pay for Twitter ads, which have one of the lowest ROIs of online marketing.
-But do be a normal (considerate) human who tweets about life and the things you’re passionate about (only the things you’d tell your mom about, though, maybe)
+But do be a normal (considerate) human who tweets about life and the things you’re passionate about (only the things you’d tell your mom about, though, maybe).

 YouTube – Figure out what kind of video content you can provide and make regular updates.